todvora/todvora.github.io/_posts/2015-03-14-hunting-for-the-oom-bug.md

 }
 ```

 This setUp seems strange.
-Mainly because there is no @After method, that removes this [Appender](https://logging.apache.org/log4j/2.x/manual/appenders.html).
+There is no @After method, that removes this [Appender](https://logging.apache.org/log4j/2.x/manual/appenders.html).
 It is static.
 It is logging - so heavily used indeed.
 And it is not cleaned up.
 We probably found our suspect.
 Quick debugging session confirmed this idea.
 The appenders are added and never removed.

 Lets add to every affected test simple cleanup method: